kpvarma/handyCSS/README.md

 handyCSS
 ========

-A bunch of handy CSS which can be used directly in any project, developed with SCSS
+A bunch of handy CSS, developed with SCSS along with the famous Normalize.css which makes it easier to kick start any project.